skyla643/AI-ZERO-DETECT-SYST/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under *not chosen yet* .
 See the `LICENSE` file for details.

 ## Contact